Deyui/Art-Rewards-Project/README.md

 # Art Rewards Project
- Automating Patreon Reweards by utilizing the Patreon, Google Drive and possibly the Pixiv Fanbox API.
+ Automating Patreon Rewards by utilizing the Patreon, Google Drive and possibly the Pixiv Fanbox API.